zhenhua-cai/AccountLookup/README.md

 From this display window, user is able to show/search previously store accounts, these accounts are only associate with logged in user. which mean current user is NOT able to see other users' data.
+By right clicking on the table cell, user is able to copy data into clipboard.

 ![menu](https://github.com/zhenhua-cai/AccountLookup/blob/master/src/main/resources/menu.png?raw=true)